jonwenger/kwk-level-1-lecture-002-intro-to-command-line/README.md

 Understanding the terminal is like being Neo from the matrix- you can see the secret hidden files on your computer.
 This is industry practice.

+#### I.S.
+Illustrative and Awesome Squirrell-In-Tree Analogy

+Explain this metaphor as a “smart keyboard method”.
+Have 1 teacher walk though the metaphor and the other draws the tree on an anchor chart.
+Imagine that you’re navigating this folder directory in the same way that a squirrel climbing up a tree.
+You’re standing on the surface and you see a giant tree trunk named “Development”.
+You climb up the trunk and see that the tree splits into 3 new branches.
+There’s a branch for trips, a branch for music, and a branch for dances.
+You’re exciting about summer vacation, so you climb up down the “trip” branch.
+Soon, the trip branch splits off into 3 smaller branches for the places you want to go.
+There’s a branch for Egypt, a branch for Japan, and a branch for Paraguay.
+You’re all about the pyramids, so you jump you jump down the Egypt hole.
+Hopefully, this analogy makes sense, BUTTTT there’s a weird part.
+You’re a very silly squirrel who’s afraid of heights- you can only move up one branch at a time, and you can only go down the tree with special instruction.
+Building the metaphor:

+cd Egypt ---> (moves the squirrel to a new branch) mkdir cairo ---> this makes a branch spring up from wherever the squirrel is currently standing.
+In this example, the squirrel is standing on the “Egypt” branch from the line above cd .. ---->  To move down a branch

+CFU (on your whiteboards with your partner, turn and talk) So our squirrel ended up on the Cairo branch, what would we have to type in to get our squirell to move back to the Egypt branch?
+What would we have type in to make a new branch for McDonalds in Egypt?
+What would happen if we types in cd .. three times (after starting off at the McDonalds branch we just made)?
+Where would we end up?

 ## Lesson Plan

 ### Opening Your Sandbox